sptankard/digitalsecuritycurriculum/digsec-intro.rst

    end-to-end encrypted messenger app like Signal or WhatsApp.
 If you want to be anonymous online, try using the Tor Browser.”

-Well, that was the powdered-juice-concentrate version.
+Well, that was the concentrated version.
 Now let's break it down and talk about it.

 The basics: